Certificate I in Maritime Operations (Coxswain Grade 2 Near Coastal)

-02.1 Face-to-FaceThe face-to-face component of this course is delivered over an 5 day workshop.
-During the five days you will complete training with, formative and summative assessment activities in the following environments:
+02.1 Face-to-FaceThe face-to-face component of this course is delivered over a five day workshop.
+During the five days you will complete training with formative and summative assessment activities in the following environments:

 • On board Paradigm Training Group vessels ranging from 5 to 12 Metres